-“It’s going to cost how much?”
-“You can’t take my car in for how long?”
-Those are probably the two most commonly asked questions the first time any enthusiast visits an upholstery shop.
-The simple fact is, custom upholstery can be expensive, and if the upholsterer is worth his salt be prepared to wait for it, in some cases up to two years before they even have room in their schedule for your car.
+“It’s going to cost how much?” and “You can’t take my car in for how long?” are probably the two most commonly asked questions the first time any enthusiast visits an upholstery shop.
+The simple fact is, custom upholstery can be expensive, and if the upholsterer is worth his salt, be prepared to wait for it, in some cases up to two years before they even have room in their schedule for your car.

 Proper planning is the key.
 Select an upholsterer you feel comfortable with and that can perform the style of work you’re looking for, inspect the quality of their work from fit to finish, and then make an appointment.
 This will get you on the list.
 Some shops require a non-refundable deposit just to secure your spot, so be prepared to tell them exactly when your car will be ready.
 A good rule of thumb is to add 3-6 months to your expected completion date, to deal with all of those unexpected items you know will come up.
 Keep in touch with your upholsterer as your project progresses and let them know as early as possible of any unexpected delays.
 If you must ultimately cancel your appointment, most shops will try to work with you to squeeze you in later.